DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-gcp.md

 ### Step 1:

 First let's go to the GCP developer console, sign in, and then we'll create a new instance using the: <a target="_blank" href="https://console.cloud.google.com/marketplace/details/click-to-deploy-images/deeplearning">GCP Deep Learning VM</a>.
+It will prompt us to select a project, and select the appropriate project for the instance to run under.

 This VM will give us access to an instance with a GPU, as well as built-in libraries like Docker, and Tensorflow.

+!!! note
+    Once the instance has been finalized and spun up, costs will be incurred.
+Please follow the tear down steps at the bottom of this guide to minimize this.

 Click the **"Launch on compute engine"** button to start setup.